 The Core Group is the main executive body.
-It is formed by the founding members (BT, Deutsche Telecom, Ericsson, Eurescom, Orange-Labs, INDRA, ITATEL, NETAS, Nokia, RAD Data Communications, Telefónica, Telenor, Thales, Turkcell, Türk Telekom, IMEC) and is led by a chair and 2 vice-chairs.
+It is formed by the founding members (ADVA, BT, Cellnex, Deutsche Telecom, Ericsson, Eurescom, Orange-Labs, IMEC, INDRA, ITATEL, NETAS, Nokia, RAD Data Communications, SES, Telefónica, Telenor, Thales, Turkcell and Türk Telekom) and is led by a chair and CELTIC-NEXT director.